UWNETLAB/metaknowledge/documentation/index.md

     default: Box Provider: virtualbox
     default: Box Version: >= 0

-It will also tell how long it will take, which is usually around 20 minutes.
-Now you just have to wait for it to finish.
-Once that is done a bunch of text will appear, it should take another 10 minutes.
-Then a browser window will appear at the showing the notebooks.
+You will also see an estimate of how long the download and installation process will take (typically ~ 20 minutes).
+All you have to do it wait for it to finish.
+When it is done, a browser window will appear at the showing the notebooks.
 If a browser window opens and it is showing `No data received` hit refresh a couple times.

 When you see a page with: